sablade/zero_day/README.md

 #VAGRANT TEST
-** I have no ide aabout what I'm doing
+** I have no idea about what I'm doing